Nigamananda Paramahansa: Thakurer Chithi

 Advising his disciples, Nigamananda wrote letters, from which one hundred are collected in a book called Thakurer Chithi (ठाकुरेर चिठी).
 This information was published in a Calcutta magazine Modern Review, founded by Ramananda Chatterjee, on 26 December 1938.
 Other Nigamananda collections are Maayer Kripa (मायेर कृपा), Vedanta Vivek (वेदांत विवेक) and Tattvamala (तत्वमाला).

 Bhakta Sammilani

-Nigamananda created an annual conference called Bhakta Sammilani (भक्त सम्मिलनी) for householders and sanyasis, to strengthen prayer groups, discuss the importance of having a guru, review the well-being of sanyasis living in the ashrams, help solve problems pertaining to them and the ashrams as a whole, provide welfare, such as schools, for communities and to hold lectures by enlightened speakers on public spiritual life.
+Nigamananda conducted an annual conference called Bhakta Sammilani for householders and sanyasis.
+This was formed to strengthen prayer groups, discuss the importance of having a guru, review the well-being of sanyasis living in the ashrams, help solve problems as a whole, provide welfare, such as schools, communities and to hold lectures by enlightened speakers on public spiritual life.

-Nigamananda categorized Bhakta Sammilani into "Sarbabhouma" (Country wide or सार्बभौम भक्त सम्मिलनी) and "Pradeshika (State wide or प्रादेशिक भक्त सम्मिलनी.)
+Nigamananda categorized Bhakta Sammilani into "Sarbabhouma" (country wide) and "Pradeshika" (state wide).
 The first "Sarbabhouma Bhakta Sammilani" was established by him at Kokilamukh in 1915.
 The first "Pradeshika Bhakta Sammilani" was held in 1947 by Nilachala Saraswata Sangha, Puri at Ankoli in the district of Ganjam during full moon day of maagha.

 Nigamananda set a different prayer day for women disciples where they alone could participate and exchange their views.

 He said in one sammilani, "my devotees are fully aware that I am pleased to see them congregated in this sammilani, once in a year during X-mas.
 Such gathering would bring fame to the maths and it would also do good to the world at large".

 Legacy

+Mohanty became Nigamananda's disciple and wrote books for Nigamananda's establishment Nilachala Saraswata Sangha and translated Nigamananda's Bengali books into Odia.
+Under Mohanty's encouragement, more than 100 ashrams operate in Odisha.
+Mohanty continued to spread the message of Nigamananda until his death on 7 December 1985.

 Nigamananda's birthday is celebrated every year on Sravan Purnima day at Nilachala Kutir in Oriya culture.
 On 10 August 2014 his 134th Birthday was celebrated at Nilachala Kutir.
 The 63rd Bhakta Sammilani was celebrated in February 2014 at Bhadrak.